JuliaGNI/GeometricMachineLearning.jl/README.md

+# GeometricMachineLearning

-# Simple Julia Models for Learning Hamiltonian Dynamics
+## Simple Julia Models for Learning Hamiltonian Dynamics

 **hnn_simple.jl** implements a simple handmade neural network including the learning steps.
 Here [**Zygote**](https://github.com/FluxML/Zygote.jl) or [**ForwardDiff**](https://github.com/JuliaDiff/ForwardDiff.jl) can be used to compute the gradient of the loss with respect to the weights of the NN.